te25son/the_cleissinator/README.md

 #### LOGIN_CREDS
 This is another python dictionary that should include three keys: username, password, and url.
 The `LOGIN_CREDS` are used to access the client portal.

+## Running the Cleissinator

+To run the Cleissinator make sure that all requirements are included in your virtual environment and that you are running python 3.7 or later.

+To check whether you are running the correct version of python, run `python --version` in your command shell.

+Check your settings.py file to make sure your environment variables match the necessary information. **It is very important that your `DOWNLOAD_DIR` is in a location that you can access**.
+As well, check your `LOGIN_CREDS` to be sure they are correct.
+Geckodriver will not be able to open the portal if any of the credentials are misspelled or missing.

+Once the above criteria are checked and met, direct your command tool to the root directory of the project and run `python main.py`.

+And congratulations!
+You've successfully run the Cleissinator :)